jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 A well-designed **DevOps team structure** is only as good as the people who bring it to life.
 While job titles can differ from company to company, a few key functions are absolutely essential for a collaborative culture to take root and flourish.

 Think of these roles less as rigid job descriptions and more as sets of responsibilities.
-They're the capabilities you need on deck to ensure the entire software delivery lifecycle—from idea to production—runs smoothly, securely, and without unnecessary friction.
+They're the capabilities you need on deck to ensure the entire software delivery lifecycle - from idea to production - runs smoothly, securely, and without unnecessary friction.

 ### The Strategic Visionaries and Facilitators